 Neighbor Day

-We invite all Seattle residents to celebrate Neighbor Day on Saturday, May 4, 2024 by indulging in random acts of kindness.
+We invite all Seattle residents to celebrate Neighbor Day on Saturday, May 3, 2025 by offering kind acts and words to your neighbors and community.

 Neighbor Day provides the perfect opportunity to de-stress and reconnect with neighbors, friends, and communities through small acts of generosity.
 Here are just a few ideas: